evadriggs/startup/README.md

 I learned how to make page links accesible on the same page.
 I also learned that making the simple images of the simon interface on html was hard.
 I also learned that korean characters will work too.

+What I've learned from the Simon CSS
+I really like CSS it makes sense in my mind
+I'll need to make sure to incorporate the link method in my startup I'll need to go back and update my start up html if I add something while working through CSS I should look at what color scheme I want everything to be!